farhanafayez/API-Chat-Data-Extraction-and-Analysis/README.md

-# Analysis with Giosg API Chat data
+# Analysis with API Chat data

 ### Installation

-Task done with  python 3.5
+Run with python 3 and above

 You can clone or download the repo to your computer Open terminal